 Synthetic vitamin C

-There really isn’t any known harm of taking synthetic vitamin C.
+There really isn’t any known harm in taking synthetic vitamin C.

 Yet, it is often derived from GMO sources, so people seeking natural vitamin C will still be best to avoid ascorbic acid.